-The policy set by the Board should be visible in the actions and decisions of the chief executive and management team.
+The policy set by the Board should be visible in the actions and decisions of the Board.
 Corporate values should guide the objectives and strategy of the company.

 The culture should be visible in every aspect of the business, including recruitment, nominations, training, and engagement.
 The performance and reward system should endorse the desired ethical behaviours across all levels of the company.